Over £5,000 raised in a week to pay for specialist cancer treatment for 27-year-old woman

 After three months of successful chemotherapy to reduce the tumour, she decided not to have a major operation targeting her peritoneum because it would have involved the removal of her ovaries.

-However, Natalie, who worked as cabin crew, and her husband, who serves in the military, unfortunatley got into financial difficulties when she was off work while having treatment.
+Natalie, who works as cabin crew, and her husband, who serves in the military, unfortunatley got into financial difficulties when she was off work while having treatment.

 After returning to work, a surveillance scan in January this year revealed the cancer had returned and she is now fundraising to pay for specialist cancer treatment.